Penalties for Late Payment and Non-Payment

 attorney and/or court costs.
 In addition, SCCU is

-state income tax refund to apply toward an outstanding
+state and federal income tax refund to apply toward an outstanding

 debt.
 Also note that the SCCU has the authority to